petereon/battleship/NOTES.md

 Driver & Navigator: G

-- 🚧 write the unit tests and basic code for UAT 3.2
+- ✅ write the unit tests and basic code for UAT 3.2
+- ✅ commit
+- 🚧 write the bdd tests for UAT 3.3
+- ⚠ commit
+- ⚠ write the unit tests for UAT 3.3
 - ⚠ commit